Websites & Web Dev

 The number of service areas has an outsized effect on cost in Massachusetts because the market is town-by-town.
 Ranking in Billerica is a different task than ranking in Lowell or Lexington — each town page is a targeted piece of local infrastructure, not a copy-paste.

-What each tier looks like in practice
+What each plan looks like in practice

-The relevant question for any Massachusetts service business is not "how cheap can I get a website" but "what does a booked job cost me, and how many jobs does this site generate."
+The relevant question for any Massachusetts service business is not "how cheap can I get a website" but "what does a booked job cost me, and how many jobs does this generate."
 A site that ranks and converts pays for itself; one that does not is an expense.

 What determines your range

-A Starter build is the right call when the business serves one or two towns, offers one core service, and needs a fast professional presence to send quote requests to.
+The Launch plan is the right call when the business serves one or two towns, offers one core service, and needs a fast professional presence to send quote requests to.
 It is also the right entry point for a business that is new to having a site at all — get the foundation right, then expand.

 If you are uncertain, the right data point is the Google Map Pack for your highest-value service query in your primary town.
 Count the reviews, check the sites of the top three organic results, and assess the gap.
 That gap is your project scope.